Missouri vs. North Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 North Texas Stats and Trends

-- Thus far this season North Texas has one win against the spread.
+- Thus far this year North Texas has one win against the spread.

-- This year, the Mean Green are winless against the spread when entering a game as an underdog of 19 points or more.
+- The Mean Green have been underdogs by 19 points or more one time this season and have not covered the spread once.

-- North Texas' games this season have not hit the over yet in three opportunities.
+- North Texas' games this year have not eclipsed the over/under yet in three opportunities.

-- North Texas is 0-1 against the spread and 1-1 overall when the team amasses over 500 yards.
+- North Texas is 0-1 against the spread and 1-1 overall when the team picks up more than 500 yards.

 - The Mean Green have six giveaways this season, while the Tigers have six takeaways .